What If The Polls Are Wrong Again? 4 Scenarios For What Might Happen In The Elections

 4. Overtime

-It's very possible control of both the House and Senate will not be clear on Election Night.
+It's very possible control of both the House and Senate will not be clear on election night.

-How it would happen: There are half a dozen congressional races in California, for example, that are very close heading into Election Day.
-It's possible those races are so close they can't be called on Election Night.
+How it would happen: There are a half-dozen congressional races in California, for example, that are very close heading into Election Day.
+It's possible those races are so close they will not be called on election night.
 They might not be called for days and possibly weeks later, especially because the vote there is counted slowly.

 Additionally, early and absentee ballots can get counted slowly and there is growing concern that many voters' absentee and mailed ballots could be rejected.
 In 2016, to the surprise of many, 319,000 absentee ballots were rejected for one reason or another.

-In the Senate, depending on how results from other races shake out, there is the possibility that control is not known on Election Night or for weeks after.
+In the Senate, depending on how results from other races shake out, there is the possibility that control is not known on election night or for weeks after.
 Specifically, it could all come down to Mississippi.
-There no candidate is polling above 50 percent heading into Election Day, and if no one gets at least 50 percent, the race heads to a runoff three weeks later.
+There, no candidate is polling above 50 percent heading into Election Day, and if no one gets at least 50 percent, the race heads to a runoff three weeks later.